Artists raising money for the Black Trans Community.

 This platform arose from conversations about the many ways in which current momentum in the anti-racist movement must become committed, ongoing engagement.
 The Black lives, queer and feminist movements have all failed to center Black Trans people historically, despite their bearing the brunt of anti-Black, anti-queer and anti-femme violence.
 This erasure is not just callous but self-defeating, as these movements cannot realize equitable and just treatment until they prioritize the most marginalized among them.
 This shift must take place at a personal and structural level.
 We believe that we have a responsibility to those who have been historically shut out of wealth accumulation, housing, and employment, particularly because our own liberation has benefitted from their vigorous fight and humanity.
 The art world, mired in questions of access, is a prime place to begin both the tactical work of resource redistribution and committed solidarity, as well as to engage critically with questions around who is silenced and who is heard.

 Art for Black Lives is organized by Robert Franklin and Camila McHugh.
-Special thanks to d’mage Fine Art Print Specialists, Berlin for their generous sponsorship.
-Thank you for inspiration and advice to Art for Philadelphia and Chicago Art for Black Futures and with gratitude as well to Dan Solbach, Clementine Butler-Gallie, Will St. Amant and Andrew Lee.
+Thank you for inspiration and advice to Art for Philadelphia and much gratitude to Clementine Butler-Gallie, Charlie Jarvis, Noah Hornick, Max Kendrick, Andrew Lee, Dan Solbach and Will St. Amant.

-For the HRC’s Dismantling the Culture of Violence Report, which analyzes how anti-transgender stigma and socioeconomic structures conspire to create a culture of violence, along with a list of the names and accounts of Trans people who have been victim to deadly violence this year, see here.
+For the HRC’s Dismantling the Culture of Violence Report, which analyzes how anti-transgender stigma and socioeconomic structures conspire to create a culture of violence, along with a list of the names and accounts of Trans people who were victim to deadly violence last year, see here.